Williamstown Theatre Festival: Recent (1989 - present)

 Psacharopoulos died in 1989.
-Following a 35th season run by a troika of Peter H. Hunt, Austin Pendleton and George Morfogen, In 1990, Hunt was named Artistic Director for the 36th season.
+Following a 35th season run by a troika of Peter H. Hunt, Austin Pendleton and George Morfogen, Hunt was named artistic director in 1990 for the 36th season.
 In 1996, long-time WTF stage manager Michael Ritchie became the head of the festival, and during his eight years at the helm, nearly two dozen productions transferred to Broadway, Off-Broadway and regional theaters across the country.
 Ritchie was succeeded in 2005 by Roger Rees.
-Former WTF resident director Nicholas Martin served as Artistic Director from 2008-2010.
-Former Associate Producer Jenny Gersten served as Artistic Director from 2011-2014.
-Mandy Greenfield served as Artistic Director from 2014-2021.
+Former WTF resident director Nicholas Martin served as artistic director from 2008 to 2010.
+Former Associate Producer Jenny Gersten served as artistic director from 2011 to 2014.
+Mandy Greenfield served as artistic director from 2014 to 2021.
 Following Greenfield's resignation, Greenfield's predecessor Jenny Gersten was named Interim Artistic Director.

-In 2002, the American Theater Wing awarded WTF America's highest theatrical honor, the Antoinette Perry Award for Excellence in Theater, the "Tony", as an especially distinguished regional theater.
+In 2002, the WTF received a Tony award for Excellence in Theater from the American Theater Wing.
 In 2005, the festival held its inaugural season in the '62 center for Theater and Dance, which replaced the Adams Memorial Theatre.

-The festival transferred several successful shows to Broadway, including One Mo' Time, Hedda Gabler, The Man Who Had All the Luck, The Bridges of Madison County, and The Elephant Man.
+The festival transferred several shows to Broadway, including One Mo' Time, Hedda Gabler, The Man Who Had All the Luck, The Bridges of Madison County, and The Elephant Man.

-Throughout its over four decades in existence, many celebrated American artists—designers, composers, directors, choreographers as well as stage and screen actors—have worked as apprentices or company members at Williamstown.
+Controversy

+In July 2021, an audio crew staged a walkout due to unsafe working conditions during a production of the musical "Row".
+The Los Angeles Times published a subsequent article describing unsafe working conditions, a "toxic work culture," and a history of overworking unpaid technician interns and acting apprentices.
+This article was based in part on a letter sent by 75 alumni of the festival detailing their experiences and outlining their demands for changes to the treatment of employees, interns, and apprentices.
+The festival has since restructured its internship and apprenticeship programs.